TalhoukLab/PrOType/docs/files.md

 ## Logs

-The logs directory `baseLogDir` will have the following file structure:
+The logs directory `logDir` will have the following file structure:

 ```
 |-- cross_platform